only0325/wmdd_4935_f_17/week03/00_notes.md

 ## events

-We have talked about how Node is Asynchronous and Event driven in the previous classes, and looked callback pattern for coding in Node.
+We have talked about how Node is Asynchronous and Event driven in the previous classes, and looked at the callback pattern for coding in Node.
 Today we are going to dive a little deeper into how node handles events.

+> The event loop is what allows Node.js to perform non-blocking I/O operations — despite the fact that JavaScript is single-threaded — by offloading operations to the system kernel whenever possible.
+>> nodejs documentation on the event loop

 The Node 'events' module is another of Nodes core modules (like the fs module that we looked at last week).
 This module contains the eventEmitter object with